-If you have more than 50 employees, you're required to offer health insurance under current law.
+Under the Affordable Care Act, if you have more than 50 employees, you're required to offer health insurance under the law.
 For small businesses with fewer than 50 employees, providing health insurance to employees is optional, but it's a great way to attract new talent, keep productivity up, turnover down, and make your staff happy.

 The health insurance marketplace can be pretty confusing.
 Here's what you need to know to find the right plan and maximize tax savings, and why you should.